The Guide To Microneedling (Collagen Induction Therapy)

 Consult your doctor immediately if you’re concerned you may have an infection as a result of your microneedling.
 This is the most serious potential risk of microneedling and can be reduced by going to a reputable clinic where your practitioner will use sterile equipment and work in an aseptic environment.
 Other risks include scarring and post-inflammatory hyperpigmentation which can occur if an inappropriate microneedling device is used or an untrained/inexperienced practitioner performs it.

 Microneedling Cost UK

 The cost of microneedling varies but typically reflects the consultation process, the quality of your doctor and the location of the clinic.
+There may also be an increased cost if you would like RF microneedling instead of traditional collagen induction therapy.
 Always choose a safe, clean and reputable clinic for microneedling where you can be offered a personalised treatment as well as aftercare, This will help you get the best quality of care and cosmetic results.
 It is best to avoid anyone offering discount microneedling, as this can come at the cost of the quality of the devices used or the skill or qualifications of the practitioner.

 In the UK, the cost of microneedling generally ranges from £150-£450 but can be more depending on the type of microneedling performed and the area of the body treated.
 At City Skin Clinic, our microneedling procedure for the face and neck costs £250 and other areas of the body can go up to £450, depending on the extent of the treatment and area of the body.
 We pride ourselves on giving our patients the very best in care, from consultation to treatment and excellent aftercare.
 You’ll be in safe hands with our expert team carrying out your personalised microneedling treatment.